VincentAlcazer/StatAid/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-`StatAid` is a free open-source software provided as a R package allowing clinicians and researchers to perform statistic analysis through an intuitive graphical interface.
+`StatAid` is a free open-source software provided as an R package allowing clinicians and researchers to perform statistic analysis through an intuitive graphical interface.
 It has been developed with the R software, using the [Shiny package](https://shiny.rstudio.com/).